katrilh/calculator/README.md

 	}

-If you would rather only see one of these entries, make a GET request to `/history/<id>`, where id is the "_id" value for that expression.
+If you would rather only see one of these entries, make a GET request to `/history/<id>`, where id is the "_id" value for that entry.
 For instance, a GET request to `/history/0` will return the following:

     {
       "_id": 0,